-Then we went back into the studio and assembled our materials: the brayer, a plexi box frame (same one we use for monoprinting — these are so useful!), two colors of block printing ink, our blank cards (watercolor paper folded over), a spoon, and Maia’s styrofoam drawings.
+4. Assemble your printmaking materials. the brayer, an acrylic box frame (same one we use for monoprinting — these are so useful!), two colors of block printing ink, our blank cards (watercolor paper folded over), a spoon, and Maia’s styrofoam drawings.

-Maia squeezed some ink onto the plexi frame and spread it around with the brayer.
-Once the brayer was coated with an even layer of ink, she rolled it over her styrofoam drawing.
+5. Squeeze some ink onto the plexi frame and spread it around with the brayer.
+Once the brayer is coated with an even layer of ink, roll it over your styrofoam drawing.

-Then I helped position the styrofoam on a blank card and she used a spoon to rub over the paper to help transfer the design.
+6. Position the styrofoam on your paper or a blank card and use a spoon to rub over the paper to help transfer the design.

 Et voila!
-Many suns and Christmas octopuses (octopi?).
+Many styrofoam printed suns and Christmas octopuses (octopi?).

 This was so gratifying and fun that I wish we had learned how to do styrofoam printing long ago!
 With the right materials.

 Our brayer is an old that one my Grandma passed on to me, but you can buy them at art supply stores or on Amazon.
 Here’s a 4 inch hard rubber brayer.
 And here are the Speedball water-based block printing inks that we used.